-In today’s digital world, your business’s online reputation is everything.
-It’s not just about asking your customers to leave a review, it’s about actively managing the process and responding to what they have to say about you.
+Your business’s online reputation is everything - it tells prospective customers why they should consider buying from you.
+But good reputation management isn't just about asking your customers to leave a review, it’s about actively managing the collection process, responding to what they have to say about you, and displaying feedback in your marketing.
 This guide will help you succeed with your online reputation management.

-If you’re looking to start managing your business’s online reputation, this guide has everything you need to know, including why reputation management online is important, how your business can improve it, and some examples of big brands that got it wrong.
+If you’re looking at online brand reputation management for your business, this guide has everything you need to know, including why reputation management is important, how your business can improve it, and some examples of big brands that got it wrong.

 Online reputation management is the process of successfully managing the messaging around a brand online.
-You can use it to monitor digital mentions of your brand, giving you the opportunity to address negative feedback and improve your image.
+You can use it to monitor digital mentions of your brand, so you can address any negative feedback and continue to enhance your image.

 There are many examples of online reputation management companies that have transformed a business's reputation overnight.
 Let’s look at some:

-In May 2019, shares for Metro Bank fell by 11% because it was unable to address social media rumours regarding its financial health.
-Rumours quickly spread across social media from WhatsApp, and the bank was left scrambling to recover.
+In May 2019, shares for Metro Bank fell by 11% because it was unable to address social media rumors regarding its financial health.
+Rumors quickly spread across social media from WhatsApp, and the bank was left scrambling to recover.

 In 2018, Ryanair came under fire after a video from one of its flights went viral, where many called the company racist with some calling for a boycott.
 Media outlets and social media users accused Ryanair of a weak crisis management approach.